shantan125/Restaurant-LandingPage/README.md

 # Restaurant-LandingPage
-I have crteated a Landing Page of a shawarma point.
+I have created a Landing Page of a shawarma point.